 While we want to increase linkages to the surrounding residential neighborhoods, many of those areas already have strong neighborhood associations so The Loop was designed to focus instead on the commercial properties.
 View our map.

 We have a lot to accomplish and are focusing on several key areas: beautification, public safety, economic development, marketing and events, and advocacy.
-We’ve spent the last two years working with people on The Loop and in the community to develop two action plans.
+We’ve spent time working with people on The Loop and in the community to develop two action plans.
 The Loop Corridor Plan is a 10-year plan to improve the environment through beautification and infrastructure upgrades and our Small-Scale Manufacturing Plan is designed to revitalize the economy by attracting local makers and artisans to join us on the street.